 Rebuilding your gut flora after a course of medication is also very important to maintaining good gut health and overall wellbeing.
 In previous scientific studies, results conclude that helpful bacteria in the gut are diminished significantly in the first two days of antibiotic treatment, giving way for harmful bacteria to flourish.
 Antibiotics cannot distinguish between good and bad bacteria – they kill the bad bacteria that are making you sick as well as the good bacteria that are important for living a healthy life.
-It is essential to take a high-quality probiotic supplement when completing antibiotic treatment in order to restore your gut microbiome with good bacteria and maintain its bacteria balance and diversity.
+It is essential to take a high-quality probiotic supplement when completing antibiotic treatment to restore your gut microbiome with good bacteria and maintain its bacteria balance and diversity.

 Probiotics to address specific health goals

 Scientific research also shows that specific probiotic bacteria, combined in the right way, can address specific health goals.
 In addition to optimizing digestion and bowel movements, probiotics can help support the body during times of acute and chronic illness.

 The gut and the brain stand in constant communication via the production of neurotransmitters and hormones.
 Probiotic bacteria assist in producing these communication substances.
 Ever wake up feeling nauseous on the day of a big meeting?
 Or experienced digestive discomfort in stressful times?
-This is because of gut-brain-axis.
+This is because of the gut-brain-axis.
 Clinical research shows that probiotic bacteria can influence mood, ability to concentrate, and focus, as well as memory function.

 Skin health and gut health are also directly related.
 Our skin is a reflection of our gut.
-The skin, in the form of mucus membranes, continue inside the body.
+The skin, in the form of mucus membranes, continues inside the body.
 Our large and small intestines are made up of this mucus membrane.
 For this reason, taking good care of our gut is the key to having healthy skin.

 Choosing the right probiotic supplement

 There is a vast variety of probiotic supplements on the U.S. market.
 However, not all probiotics are created equal.
 When choosing a probiotic supplement, it is important to consider three overarching factors: the SCIENTIFIC RESEARCH the products are based on, the COMPOSITION and INGREDIENTS of the probiotic, and the EFFICACY of the product.

 The Biggest Takeaways